Dan Hipgrave

-Daniel Hipgrave (born 5 August 1975) is an English musician and writer, best known as the guitarist of the Post-Britpop/alternative rock band Toploader.
+Daniel Hipgrave (born 5 August 1975) is an English musician and writer, best known as the guitarist of the post-Britpop/alternative rock band Toploader.

 Early life

 Hipgrave studied psychiatric nursing at the University of Sussex, until he left in 1996 to devote his time to his band.

 Music career

 In April 1998, Toploader signed a six-album deal with S2 Records, a subsidiary of Sony Records.
 They went on to tour worldwide in their own right, and as a supporting act to Paul Weller, Robbie Williams and Bon Jovi.
-Toploader's debut album, Onka's Big Moka, was released in 1999, it sold over one million copies.
+Toploader's debut album, Onka's Big Moka, was released in 1999, it sold more than one million copies.
 The album featured various chart hits including their cover of "Dancing in the Moonlight", "Achilles Heel" and "Only for a While".
 Toploader's second album, Magic Hotel, was released in 2002.
 But despite it entering the UK Albums Chart at number 3, the band were dropped by their label.
 Toploader split in 2003 stating the reason as 'personal differences', the band remained silent for six years, until reforming in 2009.